Canada's Arctic Council Chairmanship

 By promoting mental wellness, the Council will increase the ability of Arctic residents to thrive and adapt to the many changes affecting the Arctic.

-The Arctic Council will continue to pursue cooperation among Arctic and non-Arctic states to support the conservation of migratory birds on which Northerners rely.
+The Arctic Council will continue to pursue cooperation among Arctic and non-Arctic states to support the conservation of migratory birds.

 Download a brochure version of this page: